waynegraham/ivanhoe-light/readme.md

 * What are other features you could add?
 * How could you use the same data to produce a different visualization of the data?
+* Are there any interactions that could be refined to make interacting with the application easier?

 [mamp]: http://www.mamp.info/en/index.html
 [wamp]: http://www.wampserver.com/en/